Now Enrolling · Twentieth Season · Summer 2026

 Extend

-115 alumni · 9 countries · 32 cohorts
+115+ alumni · 9 countries · 19 cohorts of this course alone

 "I can not believe how much I've changed in seven weeks.
 I started thinking I would fix my life and career… and it turned out that I got back into a relationship with myself."